-Known as Farley Keith or Farley Funkin 'Keith up to that point, he began recording in 1984 with the single “Jack the Bass,” which inaugurated the highly popular jacking craze in Chicago house.
-After two more singles ("Funkin’ with Drums Again,” “Give Yourself to Me") for Trax Records, he re-christened himself Farley Jackmaster Funk and released "Love Can’t Turn Around," with vocals by Darryl Pandy (often mistaken for Farley on the accompanying video).
-The single hit the number nine spot on the British pop charts and stunned hundreds of Chicagoans, who had no idea their records were becoming popular across the ocean.
+Known as Farley Keith or Farley Funkin 'Keith up to that point, he started recording in 1984 with the single Jack the Bass, which inaugurated the highly popular jacking craze at Chicago house.
+After two more singles ("Funkin" with Drums Again, "Give Yourself to Me") for Trax Records, he re-christened himself Farley Jackmaster Funk and released "Love Can not Turn Around," with vocals by Darryl Pandy (often mistaken for Farley on the accompanying video).
+The single hit the number nine spot on the British pop charts and stunned hundreds of Chicagoans, who had no idea that their records were becoming popular across the ocean.

-“Love Can’t Turn Around” wasn’t followed by any other big international hits — “As Always” made a brief U.K. entry in 1989, while “It’s You” was a local club draw — and by the late ’80s, he had lost his DJ residency as well.
-Fortunately,Farley made a smooth transition to an even more lucrative sport — the global DJ circuit, where the prospect of hearing an American original brought thousands of club-goers.
-Never one of the most prolific recording artists in a style of music known for single-a-month release schedules, Farley moved into hip-hop in the early ’90s, but returned to house by the mid-’90s with a new protege vocalist, Melanie.
-He also recorded new material with two other house legends (Adonis and Chip E) as Black Balls, and also released a volume in the mix series House Music Movement.
+"Love Can not Turn Around" was not followed by any other big international hits - "As always" made a UK entry letter in 1989, while "It's You" was a local club draw - and by the late '80s, he had lost his DJ residency as well.
+Fortunately, Farley is a bit more lucrative sport - the global DJ circuit, where the prospects of hearing are from American to thousands of club-goers.